agutiernc/contributor_assistant/README.md

 This crucial file develops and tests our LLM RAG system:

-  - Vector Embeddings: We create these using SentenceTransformer and ElasticSearch.
+  - **Vector Embeddings:** We create these using SentenceTransformer and ElasticSearch.
 Think of them as numerical representations of text that capture semantic meaning, allowing for efficient similarity searches.
-  - Hybrid Search: We implement multiple approaches, including one using LangChain's ElasticsearchRetriever.
-Hybrid search combines traditional keyword search with vector similarity search, aiming for more accurate and contextually relevant results.
+  - **Hybrid Search:** We implement multiple approaches, including one using LangChain's `ElasticsearchRetriever`. *Hybrid search* combines traditional keyword search with vector similarity search, aiming for more accurate and contextually relevant results.

 Key steps involved:
 1. Index and embed documents from `documents.json`